Leyland Titan (B15): Production

-One was exported to Hong Kong and entered service with China Motor Bus.
-A 36 ft long version of the Titan had been planned for this operator but that too was cancelled as a result of the difficulties at Park Royal and two Leyland Victory Mark 2s were built instead.
+One Titan was exported to Hong Kong and entered service with China Motor Bus.
+A 36 ft long version of the Titan had been planned for this operator but that too was cancelled as a result of the difficulties at Park Royal, with two Leyland Victory Mark 2s built instead.
 A demonstrator, built in 1982, failed to secure any further orders, operators preferring the flexibility and lower cost of the Leyland Olympian.
 This vehicle was eventually sold to a Scottish independent operator, Ian Glass of Haddington.

-London's orders were split between the Titan and the MCW Metrobus but production of Titan for London alone was proving uneconomic.
+London's orders were split between the Titan and the MCW Metrobus, but production of Titan for London alone was proving uneconomic.
 Strong pressure was brought to bear to increase the Titan share of the London orders.
 As a result, Leyland received the entire order for 275 vehicles in 1982.
 This led to layoffs at Metro Cammell Weymann.
 The 1983 order also favoured Leyland, with 210 Titan and 150 Metrobuses.
 The decision was made to end production, upon completion of a final batch of 240 ordered in 1984, with Leyland focusing on the Olympian.